hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They call them thus in hopes it may appear
 >
-> They only have one Ball within the year.
+> They only have one ball within the year[^229].

->
+[^229]: Some of these ball-holders have been known to have several "Annual balls" in the season; their motives appear to be to induce the belief, that every one announced under that name, was the only Ball intended to be held during the season.

 > To miss it, some couldn't satisfied remain,
 >
 > Until that day twelve month should come round again;